paulkarpenko/us-code-ui/uscode/title-16-conservation/chapter-033-coastal-zone-management.md

 Pub.
 L. 110–114, title V, § 5022, Nov.
 8, 2007, 121 Stat.
 1203, provided that: “The Secretary [of the Army] may participate with Federal, State, and local agencies, non-Federal and nonprofit entities, regional researchers, and other interested parties to assess hypoxia in the Gulf of Mexico.”

 #### Harmful Algal Blooms and Hypoxia Research and Control
 Pub.
-L. 108–456, title I, § 102, Dec.
+L. 108–456, title I, § 102 (part), Dec.
 10, 2004, 118 Stat.
-3630, formerly set out in part as a note under this section, was transferred to [section 4001a of Title 33](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title33-section4001a&num=0&edition=prelim), Navigation and Navigable Waters.
+3630, formerly set out as a note under this section, was transferred to [section 4001a of Title 33](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title33-section4001a&num=0&edition=prelim), Navigation and Navigable Waters.

 Pub.
 L. 105–383, title VI, Nov.
 13, 1998, 112 Stat.
 3447, as amended by Pub.
 L. 108–456, title I, §§ 102–105, Dec.
 10, 2004, 118 Stat.
 3630–3633; Pub.
 L. 110–161, div.
 B, title V, § 528, Dec.
 26, 2007, 121 Stat.
 1930, formerly set out as a note under this section, was transferred to chapter 53 (§ 4001 et seq.) of Title 33, Navigation and Navigable Waters.